rxseven/docker-playground/README.md

 make preview
 ```

-**2.** Open [https://onigiri-webapp](https://onigiri-webapp) in the browser, or run the command below to quickly launch the production app locally:
+**2.** Open [https://onigiri-webapp.herokuapp.com](https://onigiri-webapp.herokuapp.com) in the browser, or run the command below to quickly launch the production app locally:

 ```sh
 make open
 ```

-> Note: the server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.
+> Note: the reverse proxy server will use a self-signed certificate, so your web browser will almost definitely display a warning upon accessing the page.

 > Tip: press `control + c` to stop the running container.